Global homotopy theory via partially lax limits: Introduction

 Finally, we compare this $\infty$-category to Schwede's model of global spectra, $\Spgl$.
 Once again we do this by first translating his construction into one internal to $\infty$-categories.
-We define an $\infty$-category $\ORfgl$ and a commutative algebra object $\Sfgl$ in $\Fun(\ORfgl,\Spcp)$.
-The definitions of $\ORfgl$ and $\Sfgl$ are very similar to that of $\ORgl$ and $\Sgl$, but there is one important difference.
-Namely, the $\infty$-category $\ORfgl$ is the subcategory of $\ORgl$ spanned by the objects $(G,V)$, where $V$ is a \textit{faithful} $G$-representations.
+We define an $\infty$-category $\ORfgl$ as the subcategory of $\ORgl$ spanned by the objects $(G,V)$, where $V$ is a \textit{faithful} $G$-representations.
+Restricting $\Sgl$ we obtain a commutative algebra object $\Sfgl$ in $\Fun(\ORfgl,\Spcp)$.
 We then show: \begin{Step} $\Spgl$ is an explicit Bousfield localization of the category $\Mod_{\Sfgl}(\Fun(\ORfgl,\Spcp))$. \end{Step} The precise statement is obtained by combining Proposition~\ref{prop-glspectra-local-object} and Corollary \ref{cor:PSpgl=PSpfgl}.
 Finally we show in Section \ref{sec:global-spectra-par-lax-lim} that the canonical inclusion $j\colon \ORfgl \to \ORgl$ induces an adjunction

 on prespectrum objects.
-Then we show that this adjunction descends to an adjunction on the corresponding Bousfield localizations of Step 3 and 4.
+Then we show that this adjunction descends to an adjunction on the corresponding Bousfield localizations of Steps 4 and 5.
 Finally we prove that the fibrancy conditions imposed by these localizations cancel out the difference between all and faithful representations, so that we obtain an equivalence

 concluding the proof of Theorem \ref{thm-laxlim-global-spectra}.